MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-asset-rules.md

 - [Microsoft Defender for Endpoint Plan 2](https://go.microsoft.com/fwlink/p/?linkid=2154037)
 - [Microsoft Defender for Business](../defender-business/mdb-overview.md)

-Managing context for devices in a constantly changing corporate environment is a critical task as many organizations use device context, such as assigning a device value and or assigning particular tags, in their security workflows.
+Maintaining an accurate inventory of devices in a constantly changing corporate environment is a critical task for security and IT teams.
+Failing to properly manage device context, such as device value and tags, which many organizations use in their security workflows can lead to security vulnerabilities.

-Devices may require updates, replacements, or reconfigurations due to changing business needs and failure to properly manage device context as part of this can result in security vulnerabilities that may be exploited by malicious actors.Therefore, teams must dedicate sufficient time and resources to managing device inventory to ensure the security and effectiveness of their organization's IT infrastructure.
-In addition to the time-consuming nature of this task, security and IT teams must also ensure that device inventory information is accurate and up to date.
+Devices may require updates, replacements, or reconfigurations due to changing business needs.
+This can create a significant challenge for security and IT teams who are responsible for the ongoing management of the device inventory and ensuring devices are effectively tracked and managed over time.

-Dynamic rules can help manage devices in a changing corporate environment by assigning tags and device values automatically, based on certain criteria.
-For example, assigning tags to devices that are identified as internet facing, tagging devices with a specific OS version or assigning a value to devices with a particular naming convention.

-Dynamic rules also ensure device inventory remains relevant by removing tags or updating values when criteria are no longer met, ensuring devices are always properly tracked as technology and business needs change.
+Dynamic rules can help manage device context by assigning tags and device values automatically based on certain criteria.
+This will save time and ensures accuracy.
+For example, tagging devices with a specific OS version or assigning a value to devices with a particular naming convention.
+Dynamic rules also ensure device inventory remains relevant by removing tags or updating values when criteria are no longer met.

-This approach can help save time, improve accuracy, and ensure that devices are always properly categorized and tracked over time.

-## Create a new rule
+## Create a new dynamic rule

+With a new dynamic rule management experience, you will be able to create and manage rules for tagging devices and setting device value.
+You can use the “create a new rule” to open the rule creation wizard

 The following steps guide you on how to create a new rule in Microsoft 365 Defender RBAC.